slyngshede/ircstream/README.md

 * `prometheus_client`
 * `structlog`

-The software is currently self-contained in a single Python file, so running it from the cloned directory should work, provided the necessary libraries above are also present.

-A standard `pyproject.toml` using setuptools as the build system is provided as well.
+You can use `pip install .` to install the package into the standard location of your system, which will install an executable in a standard binary location, such as /usr/bin or /bin.
+Alternatively, provided the necessary libraries above have already been installed, one can execute `python3 -m ircstream` to run directly from the cloned source tree.

 # Copyright and license